kevinfaveri/vue-twemoji-picker/docs/docs/services/index.md

 # Services

-Services are auxiliary libraries used by this project which can me imported directly by the user if needed.
+Services are auxiliary libraries used by this project which can be imported directly by the user if needed.
 Some functions may need a better study of the source code. **Issues regarding improvement for these services which does not bring any benefits to the TwemojiPicker or TwemojiTextarea will be closed.**

 ## EmojiService